Research

 1. On the importance of measuring personality traits in household surveys, ODRIIS Policy Brief No. 3, with B. Kar, and C. J. Nordman.
 (2025).
 [Available here »]

 2. Measuring, regulating and preventing household debt to better combat poverty, ODRIIS Policy Brief No. 2, with S. Michiels, I. Guérin, and T. Narring.
 (2025).
-[Available here »]
+[Available here »] (accepted by the UNHR for the final report of the “Roadmap for Eradicating Poverty Beyond Growth”)

 3. Why and how to measure household debt in informal economies?, ODRIIS Policy Brief No. 1, with I. Guérin, and G. Venkatasubramanian.
 (2024).
 [Available here »]